 ESI’s system-data demonstrator

 High-tech systems are nowadays generating a large amount of data every day.
 The question that we address is how to effectively utilize the emerging big data for the benefit of high-tech industry.
 To explore the challenges and provide technological solutions, we are developing a system-data demonstrator, which applies different data analysis techniques to various types of operational data.
-The demonstrator is work-in-progress, and this website shows an overview.

 An industry showcase

 The demonstrator uses a fictitious machine that has an installed base of high-tech systems all over the world.
 Currently, it demonstrates how smart system diagnostics can be achieved using available data combined with system engineering knowledge.
 The diagnostic flow is shown in the figure below.
 The demonstrator is built around 5 diagnostic challenges, each of which uses different types of data streams and analysis techniques.

 1. Process mining identifies performance bottlenecks in a production line